A Pitcher of Gossipade

 It did put a whole new spin on the day’s events if some guardian angel had stage-managed it all, sending Laurie home in the unscheduled nick of time to rescue Susie from potential disaster; just as Big Sue had left the playground to save Laurie from the polite bad guy in the car outside McGrum.

-But however comforting that notion might be, it did little to thaw the icicle-slivers that had entered Laurie’s heart during Susie’s professed confession—each a Yeah right or I’ll bet or Easy to say that now, making Laurie writhe like an amateur acupuncturist’s needle.
+But however comforting that notion might be, it did little to thaw the icicle-slivers that had entered Laurie’s heart during Susie’s professed confession—each a Yeah right or I’ll bet or Easy to say that now, making Laurie writhe like it was an amateur acupuncturist’s needle.

 Maybe, though, these weren’t lingering doubts.